grimmlab/drl4procsyn/README.md

 2. Environment configuration including chemical systems considered, simulation settings, discretization etc., see config file and comments for individual settings in `./environment/env_config.py`.

+## Requirements

+Built and tested with PyTorch 2.
+Required packages are specified in `requirements.txt`.
+An NVIDIA GPU is recommended for faster training.
+An example Dockerfile is given under `docker/Dockerfile`.

 ## Acknowledgments

 Thanks to the following repositories: